Chad-Mitchell/sunlight/README.md

 A quiet tool to bring clear light to local government in Knoxville—so that families, small businesses, neighborhoods, and the whole city can make better decisions and flourish together.

 Knoxville is the first living prototype.
-The pattern will spread.

 ## The intuition
 When relationships, money, appointments, and salaries are gently made visible, trust grows naturally.